marigold-dev/easier-proofs/README.md

 3. Add more kind of proofs and properties to handle (Monoid, Monad, etc).
 4. improve the formatting (indent level for cases sub proofs)
 5. lack of documentation
+6. lack of tests

-## Kind of proofs possible
+## Kind of proofs implemented
-1. [DONE?] "one shot" proofs for equality and inequality are made (solvable with auto/discriminate).
+1. [DONE] "one shot" proofs for equality and inequality are made (solvable with auto/discriminate).
-2. [DONE?] "case" simple proofs (one variable) for equality and inequality assertions (solvable with as many auto/discriminate as cases).
+2. [DONE] "case" simple proofs (one variable) for equality and inequality assertions (solvable with as many auto/discriminate as cases).
-3. [DONE?] induction simple proofs (one variable).
+3. [DONE] induction simple proofs (one variable).
-4. [DONE?] multiple variables for simple straight/case/induction proofs added.
+4. [DONE] multiple variables for simple straight/case/induction proofs added.
-5  [DONE?] more complexe assertion with conjonction/disjonction.
+5  [DONE] more complexe assertion with conjonction/disjonction.

 ("?" meaning i think its done but but I didn't have my code reviewed so i don't really know if its done.)